CequinaVFX/superAutoCrop/README.md

 # install

-rename and put superAutoCrop folder inside of your .nuke folder and add this line on your init.py
+Rename the folder to superAutoCrop and put it inside of your .nuke folder and add this line on your init.py
 ```bash
 "nuke.pluginAddPath('./superAutoCrop')"